-Can I file attachments or exhibits with my petition?
+Can I file attachments or exhibits with my motion?

 Yes, but you are not required to do so.
-The purpose of an exhibit is to support or clarify an allegation in your petition.
-If you have documents that support your petition, and you decide to attach them to your petition, then you must refer to them or otherwise explain why you are attaching them to the petition.
-Do not attach copies of any documents that you do not discuss in your petition.
+The purpose of an exhibit is to support or clarify an allegation in your motion.
+If you have documents that support your motion and you decide to attach them to your motion, then you must refer to them or otherwise explain why you are attaching them to the motion.
+Do not attach copies of any documents that you do not discuss in your motion.

-Do I need to notarize the petition?
+Do I need to notarize the motion?

-No, but you must sign the petition and state the date you placed the petition in your facility's mailing system.
-By signing the petition, you are declaring under penalty of perjury that the statements made in the petition are true and correct.
+No. But you must sign the motion and state the date you placed the motion in your facility's mailing system.
+By signing the motion, you are declaring under penalty of perjury that the statements made in the motion are true and correct.
 Knowingly making a false material declaration under oath can be punished by a fine or imprisonment.
 See 18 U.S.C. § 1623.

-Do I need to serve a copy of my petition?
+Do I need to serve a copy of my motion?

-No. You are not required to serve a copy of your petition on the respondent.
-The Court will serve a copy of your petition on the respondent if the Court authorizes your petition to proceed.
+No. You are not required to serve a copy of your motion.
+The Court will issue an order directing the Clerk to serve a copy of the motion on the United States Attorney in the district.
+See Rule 3(b), Rules Governing Section 2255 Proceedings.